 - Start planning your project with your team

 - Build a budget to implement your project

-    - Apply for a grant for up to $250 to make it happen
+- Apply for a grant of $250 to make it happen

 - Tell your story to a larger community who are also making their communities better

 America’s Promise Alliance is proud to work in partnership with the Mott Foundation to create opportunities for young people to improve their communities through service.